-• In response to this question, the CPU time can be reduced by reducing the I_C , CPI, and/or τ .
+• In response to this question, the CPU time can be reduced either by reducing the $I_C$ and/or CPI.

-Note the performance improvement with respect to the τ due to the advances in technology is beyond the scope of this discussion.
+•Note the performance improvement due to the advances in technology to reduce $\tau$ is beyond the scope of this discussion.

 Two Design philosophies